telerik/blazor-docs/themes/overview.md

 * **Bootstrap** - a theme that matches the Bootstrap styling.
 Read more in the [Bootstrap Notes](#bootstrap-notes) section.
 * **Material** - implements the [Material Design Guidelines](https://material.io/design/).

 These themes are shared with the Kendo UI suites with which the UI for Blazor suite shares HTML rendering, classes and appearance (even though UI for Blazor are native components).
-You can read more about the way the available themes function in the [Kendo SASS Themes](https://docs.telerik.com/kendo-ui/styles-and-layout/sass-themes) article.

 To use a theme, you must reference its stylesheet in the `<head>` of your main index file.
 For a [client-side Blazor app]({%slug getting-started/client-side%}), this is `wwwroot/index.html` and for a [server-side Blazor app]({%slug getting-started/server-side%}), it is `~/Pages/_Host.cshtml`.
 The Razor syntax for a server application differs and you need to escape the `@` symbols as `@@`.

+## Using Pre-Built CSS

 >caption Reference the Telerik theme from the static assets